SQUIDwarrior/hadoop-cluster-chef-repo/cookbooks/hadoop/README.md

 Add the default recipe to any host you only want hadoop libs and config on.

-Add any other if you want a node to have a specific function.
+Add any other if you want a node to have a specific function (e.g. master or slave)

-TODO
-====

-* Find out what chef best practices I am badly breaking and address them.

-* Make the config template/attribute setup more modular.

-* Thoroughly clean up the mysql metastore recipe.

-* Make multiple mysql metastore slaves replicating down stream from the primary to create redundancy.

-* Clean up the dfs.name.dir/dfs.data.dir/mapred.local.dir enumeration code.

-* Have NameNode automatically mount NFS shares from other nodes and add them to dfs.name.dir

-* Have the NameNode safely format if this is a first time deploy and ignore otherwise.

-* Deploy NameNode backup scripts.

-* Deploy Hive metastore backup scripts.

-* Balancer setup.

-* Oozie recipe.

-* Pig recipe.

-* Hue recipe.

-* Add array to populate dfs.hosts.exclude file.

 LICENSE & AUTHOR
 ================

-Author: Nathan Milford <nathan@outbrain.com>
+Original Author: Nathan Milford <nathan@outbrain.com>

 Copyright: &copy; 2011, Outbrain, Inc.